chapter-three/AppleNewsAPI/examples/README.md

 # Examples

-This directory contains usage examples of `AppleNews\PublisherAPI` and `AppleNews\Document` PHP libraries.
+This directory contains usage examples of `AppleNewsAPI\PublisherAPI` and `AppleNewsAPI\Document` PHP libraries.